timj-wood/timj-wood.github.io/_posts/2026-09-20-hawkes-processes.md

 ## 2.3.
 Common kernels

-The kernel $$\phi$$ describes how an event's influence plays out overtime, and different choices of kernel will produce different models.
+The kernel $$\phi$$ describes how an event's influence plays out overtime, and different choices of kernel will produce different model outcomes.
 In the context of this review, there are three worth stating.

 **The exponential kernal** is the original and most common kernel: